Quantum Computing Education in Latin America: Experiences and Strategies: Methodology

-III.
-QT Applications and Strategies (Target level: \circledAr{A1} - Awareness) \textit{Objective:} Evaluate students' ability to recognize the potential of QT applications and critically engage in public discussions about these technologies. \textit{Knowledge Assessment (K):} Short essay. \begin{itemize} \item Students write a 500-word essay on a specific quantum application (e.g., quantum cryptography, quantum sensors) and discuss its possibilities, challenges, and limitations. \item Example: ``Discuss the potential applications of quantum computing in drug development." \end{itemize} \textit{Skills Assessment (S):} Discussion forum. \begin{itemize} \item Participation in an online forum where recent news or developments in QT are discussed.
-The evaluation focuses on their ability to follow and engage in conversations about these applications with a basic but critical understanding. \item Example: ``Debate the potential use of quantum computing in cybersecurity and whether you think media claims are exaggerated." \end{itemize} IV.
-Overall Evaluation Proposal:
+\textit{Objective:} \begin{itemize} \item Evaluate students' ability to recognize the potential of QT applications and critically engage in public discussions about these technologies. \end{itemize} \textit{Knowledge Assessment (K):} Short essay. \begin{itemize} \item Students write a 500-word essay on a specific quantum application (e.g., quantum cryptography, quantum sensors) and discuss its possibilities, challenges, and limitations. \item Example: ``Discuss the potential applications of quantum computing in drug development." \end{itemize} \textit{Skills Assessment (S):} Discussion forum. \begin{itemize} \item Participation in an online forum where recent news or developments in QT are discussed.
+The evaluation focuses on their ability to follow and engage in conversations about these applications with a basic but critical understanding. \item Example: ``Debate the potential use of quantum computing in cybersecurity and whether you think media claims are exaggerated." \end{itemize}